It’s said the 2010 World Cup final was won on the playing fields of La Masia.

 Senior Caps: 11

 A day after this success, Jasper Cillessen made his Oranje debut and hasn’t really looked back since.
 He’s the undisputed Dutch number one, but that doesn’t mean there’s never been any competition.
 Jeroen Zoet has tried pushing the Valencia man but he now appears content in a back-up role.
-A graduate of PSV’s academy, it was there Zoet enjoyed three league wins before ending a lengthy association by joining Serie A outfit Spezia last summer, although the Veendam-born shot-stopper is currently spending more time on the bench.
+A graduate of PSV’s academy, it was there Zoet enjoyed three league wins before ending a lengthy association by joining Serie A outfit Spezia last summer, although the Veendam-born shot-stopper had spent more time on the bench.

 RB: Ricardo van Rhijn

-Current Club: FC Emmen
+Current Club: Free agent

 Senior Caps: 8